Share

 For podcasters and creators who want to bring their website to the first positions on Google, targeting topics with high search volume and low competition is generally the best strategy.

-High search volume indicates a substantial interest in the topic, suggesting that people are actively looking for information or discussions in this area.
+• High-Volume: A high search volume indicates a substantial interest in the topic, suggesting that people are actively looking for information or discussions in this area.

 This approach is particularly effective for newer websites that might not yet have the authority or backlink profile to compete against established sites on more competitive topics.